-The Bodhisatta was once Indra, king of the gods, and during his reign, alcohol was discovered.
+The Bodhisatta was once Indra, king of the gods.
+During his reign, alcohol was discovered.
 A tree in the Himalayas had a hole in its crook between three branches and it filled with water after rain.
 Alongside this tree grew two different species of myrobalan tree and a pepper shrub, and fruits from these would fall into the hole.
 Nearby was a wild rice paddy and parrots would pluck the heads off rice plants and eat them while perched on the tree, and some husked rice would fall into the hole.
 This blood-red mixture fermented in the sun’s heat and became wine.

-Birds, monkeys, wild dogs, and other forest animals would drink this liquid and fall down unconscious around the tree, then soon after get up and fly or walk away as good as new.
-Seeing this, a forester realized the liquid wasn’t poison so he drank some.
+Birds, monkeys, wild dogs, and other forest animals would drink this liquid and fall down unconscious around the tree; then soon after, they’d get up and fly or walk away as good as new.
+Seeing this, a forester realized the liquid wasn’t poison, so he drank some.
 Intoxicated, he got the desire to eat meat, so he lit a fire and grabbed some passed out birds from the base of the tree, eating their grilled flesh while gesticulating wildly with his free hand.
 The next day he took some of this wild wine and meat to an ascetic he knew who lived nearby and they sat together, eating and drinking.

 They filled some reed-pipes with their wine, hung them on a carrying pole, and went to give the king some.
 The king got drunk and asked for more, so the men returned to the tree and brought back more wine.
 After a few more long trips to the mountains, they took note of everything in the tree’s hole and started to make their own wine in the city.
 It became so popular that all the men drank it and became idle wretches, making the city seem deserted.
 So the wine makers moved to another city and it also perished in the same way, and then a third.